 David, my husband, arrives home shortly after from his first day at his new job, it’s the day after Easter.
 He asked me out on our first date after a clean PET scan years earlier, who is this gorgeous, animated girl with such zeal and zest?
 Yes please!
 Tim McGraw’s “Live Like You Were Dying” struck a deep cord in his college school years, so keeping me close was like the song playing on repeat for the rest of our lives—or at least until I died.

 That afternoon, once Bonnie left and LP went down for her afternoon nap, I decided to let a few tears fall.
-Poor David, this next part will either burn up the vows we took two years earlier, or it will engrave them in platinum.
+Poor David, this next part will either burn up the vows we took two years earlier, or it will engrave them in our bones.

 “You’ll need a bone marrow transplant.”